I Tried to Do Everyday Things in a Full Suit of Armor

 Gilman told me there was “a lot of bullshit” in the on-screen representations of armor.
 “Game of Thrones has armor that really isn’t really armor,” Gilman said.
 “They do sword fighting that seems soap opera.
 It’s like doing a movie about Muhammad Ali where all the boxing scenes use John Wayne–style fighting, all haymakers and uppercuts you see coming from a mile away.”

 A real suit of armor, he said, is like a bespoke suit, meticulously crafted for a sole individual.
 But as I didn’t have $30,000 available to commission one tailor-made to my frame, Gilman let me borrow his.
-It was slightly oversized—Gilman is 6’2″ [187 cm] and I’m 5’11″[152 cm]—and I looked a little like I was headed for my medieval Bar Mitzvah.
+It was slightly oversized—Gilman is 6’2″ and I’m 5’11″—and I looked a little like I was headed for my medieval Bar Mitzvah.
 But it had plenty of flexibility and wasn’t nearly as heavy as I’d expected.

 An hour later, now fully dressed for battle, it was time to square off with modern times.